Indian Body Art

 Indian women generally have symbols of fertility or health tattooed on them

 Apart from these, other forms of body art are popularly explored by people from all walks of life in the form of Body Piercings.
 This is again is a tradition that has been going on for centuries and shows no sign of dieing out.
-Although this is unisexual, the ladies yet again make up the majority of the pierced population.
+Although this is uni-sexual, the ladies yet again make up the majority of the pierced population.
 It is actually a religious ceremony in the Indian families that the ears of the girls are pierced and an ear-ring is decorated through the piercing.
 Along with that, the nose of the Indian woman is pierced and a nose-ring is used.
 This is a decorative act.

-The Present and future
+The present and the future

 In the recent past, the effects of globalization have clear impact on Indian body art.
 Indian body art has gone through several changes and the usage of piercings in several parts of body is gaining immense popularity.
 Accordingly, tattoo is also being used as a style statement by the youth of the country.
-Infact India plays a host for many foreign tattoo professionals who are into careers in this field.Overall, Indian body art has seen a great transformation starting its existence way back in the age of kings to this age, from temporary tattoos to permanent ones, from piercing for beauty and tradition to piercing for fashion.
-Indian body art from a tradition has transformed into a great business.
-With the growing demand in this field, many recognized universities / Colleges would start offering courses to meet the requirement.
+Infact India plays a host for many foreign tattoo professionals who are into careers in this field.

-Return From Indian Body art
+From Indian Body Art